sergei-fomichev/wrkr/api/README.md

 *Person*
 >{
->"id": userID
+>int "id": userID
->"email": user's Google account email
+>String "email": user's Google account email
->"name": user's Google account name
+>String "name": user's Google account name
->"exercises": # of exercises due.
+>int "exercises": # of exercises due.
 This is 0 at first, and incremented on each POST by mobile when an exercise is due.
 It is reset to 0 when a user completes an exercise, but if the exercise times out, it is left as-is.
 When a user goes to the website and has exercises to do, this becomes a multiplier of how many "reps" of each exercise he/she must do to complete it.
->"timestamp": the UNIX timestamp of the last issued exercise.
+>long "timestamp": the UNIX timestamp of the last issued exercise.
 The user will have 2 hours to complete an exercise, so a "time.now()" (language dependent) - timestamp = how much time remaining the user has to complete the exercise before it expires.
 >}

 ---